isc-projects/kea/doc/sphinx/arm/config-backend.rst

 ^^^^^^^^^^^^^^^^

-We strongly recommend against mixing configuration information from the CB and JSON.
+We strongly recommend against mixing configuration information from the CB and JSON config file.
 In other words, do not use both JSON config declarations and CB to configure the same types of objects.
 Ideally, when using the CB, the Kea config files should contain the absolute bare minimum necessary, with everything else coming from the CB.